bullet-train-co/bullet_train-core/bullet_train/docs/billing/stripe.md

 #### 5.4.
 Test Sample Webhook Delivery

  - Restart your Rails server with `rails restart`.
- - Trigger a test webhook using the Stripe CLI.
-Such as `stripe trigger payment_intent.succeeded`
+ - Trigger a test webhook using the Stripe CLI (for instance `stripe trigger payment_intent.succeeded`).
+You just want to make sure that it results in an HTTP status code of 201.

 ### 6. Test Creating a Subscription